IBM-Cloud/docs/troubleshoot/index.md

 To get a valid IBMid and password, go to the My IBM profile page, and then complete one of the following steps:
 {: tsResolve}
   * If you have already registered an IBMid and you want to check whether your ID and password are valid, click **Sign in** and enter your IBMid and password on the Sign in page.
-If you have forgotten your password, click **Forgot your password** on the right side of the Sign in page to reset your password.
+If you have forgotten your password, click **Forgot your password** on the Sign in page to reset your password.
 If you have forgotten your IBMid or continue to have problems with your password, contact the Worldwide IBM Registration Help Desk for help.
   * If you don't have an IBMid, click **Register** to register an IBMid and password.

 **Note:** For IBM employees, the IBMid might be different from the intranet login ID.